-12.2 People with Special Needs
+11.2 People with Special Needs

-It is Company Policy that there is no discrimination in the consideration of applications for employment including those of physically challenged persons.
+It is the Company's Policy that there is no discrimination in the consideration of applications for employment including those of physically challenged persons.
 All employees, whether physically challenged or not, are given equal opportunities to develop their knowledge and to qualify for promotion in furtherance of their careers.

-12.3 Employees' Involvement and Training
+11.3 Employees' Involvement and Training